LuxGrey/TomokiDB-Web/DesignDecisions.md

 Client-side rendering seems to be the norm in modern web-development and it also allows me to practice creating REST-APIs and make use of Vue.js, which, again, is useful for my job.

+## Why not use JSON Schema for advanced validation?

+At some point I sought for a way to validate the JSON that this project's backend consumes in ways that were advanced enough that they seemed to go beyond the capabilities of the Javax validation constraints and the Fasterxml Jackson annotations.

+On my search I came across [JSON Schema](https://json-schema.org/), which was quite intriguing and seemed perfectly suitable for my needs.
+Halfway through my implementation with this approach I realised that things were getting a bit too complicated, so I instead opted to validate and manipulate the models generated from the JSON with Java code, even if that may be a less performant and clean solution.